 Simple Chicken Perloo: South Carolina Classic

-Chicken Perloo is a South Carolina classic one pot chicken and rice dish that’s smokey, a little sweet, hearty, and so delicious.
+Chicken Perloo is a classic one-pot chicken and rice dish from South Carolina that’s smokey, a little sweet, hearty, and delicious.
 It’s Southern comfort food at its best.
-And — easy to make, with simple ingredients and amazing flavor… even for weeknight dinners.
+It’s also easy to make, with simple ingredients and amazing flavor—even for weeknight dinners.

 What is Chicken Perloo?

-It’s even, sometimes, called Chicken Bog.
+It’s even sometimes called Chicken Bog or .
 If you would like to try an Instant Pot version, see our Instant Pot Chicken Bog recipe.

 Chicken Perloo Ingredients